 Short sale deals are an asset to real estate investors who know how to navigate them.
-While they can be time consuming and typically require more work to facilitate than a traditional sale, short sales are also a great source for deals with attractive profit margins.
+While they can be time-consuming and typically require more work to facilitate than a traditional sale, short sales are also an excellent source for deals with attractive profit margins.
 For those who want to capitalize on this great source of deals, continue reading to learn more about how a short sale deal works and familiarize yourself with today’s best short sales negotiation strategies.

 What Is A Short Sale?

 A short sale is the sale of a house in which the loan originator grants the homeowner permission to sell the subject property for less than is owed on the current mortgage.
 As a result, short sales are often used to help homeowners who appear unable to sustain their current mortgage payment schedule.
-In the event a homeowner appears unable to keep up with their amortization schedule, or have already fallen behind, banks would rather attempt to recoup at least some of their potential losses with a short sale than to risk the borrower defaulting completely.
+If a homeowner seems unable to keep up with their amortization schedule or has already fallen behind, banks would rather attempt to recoup at least some of their potential losses with a short sale than risk the borrower defaulting altogether.

 [ Rental property investor, rehabber or wholesaler?
 Get to know which investing strategy is the best fit for YOUR personality by attending a FREE real estate class offered in your local area. ]